isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 It is exactly this analogy that we will exploit for the remainder of this book in order to show the relationship between mathematics and programming.
-In doing so, we will help programmers use the tools they already have, in order to to start being productive in mathematics.
+In doing so, we will help programmers use the tools they already have, in order to start being productive in mathematics.
 But let's make the connection more formal.